docker/docs/kitematic/faq.md

 - Personal information: any information that would allow us to determine a specific user of Kitematic
-- Information or data relating to code, containers or Docker images opened via Kitematic.
+- Information or data relating to code, containers, or Docker images opened via Kitematic.

 #### What we DO collect